AdamKyle/flare/resources/info/home/section-1.md

 - **Where are the cash shops or currency shops to buy items or gold**: As stated through out this information section, there is no way your money will get you any where in game because there is no cash shop or way for you to spend real world money.

 - **How do you make money, are there adds?**: There are no adds, I make no money off this game what so ever.
-It is completly open source.
+It is completely open source.
 In order to pay for server costs, I have a job and a credit card.

 - **How do I get rid of [time gates](/information/time-gates)**: You don't.
 This is how we slow you down a bit and stop you from overwhelming the server.
-There are some quest items that will reuce the time out by 25%, how ever you'll have to earn those.
+There are some quest items that will reduce the time out by 25%, how ever you'll have to earn those.
 You cannot buy them.

 - **What Browsers are supported?**: Anything other than any version of Internet Explorer.
 This game will never support Internet Explorer, but we do support Edge.
 (Javascript is a must)

 - **Mobile looks pretty broken**: My main priority was to make sure the game aspect is functional in mobile.
 Other pages may be broken.
 These are being fixed.
-Information section and the home page as well as realeases, login, registration and other non in game forms are all mobild responsive.
+Information section and the home page as well as releases, login, registration and other non in game forms are all mobile responsive.